I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_output_stream_desc_0032.md

 ## Members

+`Format`

+The DXGI format of the output texture.

+`ColorSpace`

+A DXGI_COLOR_SPACE_TYPE value that specifies the colorspace for the video processor output surface.

 `AlphaFillMode`

 The alpha fill mode for data that the video processor writes to the render target.
 See D3D12DDI_VIDEO_PROCESSOR_ALPHA_FILL_MODE.